christopherobin/mage/lib/state/Readme.md

 ### boolean state.canAccess(string accessLevel)

-Returns `true` if the registered session is authorised at the given access level or beyond.
+Returns `true` if the registered session is authorised at the given access level.
 Returns `false` otherwise.
-If no session is registered, the state object's access level becomes "anonymous".

 ### state.setDescription(string desc)